Video tutorials

 Select the MLC model.

-Automatically remove any small offset of the isocenter position on the x-axis.
-(Default: checked)
+Automatically correct any small offset of the isocenter position on the x-axis.

-Remove any small rotation of the beam lines.
-(Default: checked)
+Automatically correct any small rotation of the beam lines.

 Introduce the position of the isocenter on the X-axis either manually or by locking the cursor near the center of the MLC on the X-axis.
 Use this field to introduce EPID offsets with respect to the isocenter.